What Will UCAT Test Day Be Like?

 You will be allocated a desk space in the UCAT testing room, where you will find a desktop computer, keyboard and mouse.

-You will be given a laminated noteboard and marker pen to make notes during UCAT.
-You should check that you have been given one and that the marker pen is working before starting the UCAT.
-If you need another noteboard or marker pen during UCAT, hold your noteboard in the air or raise your hand, and the invigilator will bring a replacement.
-We recommend doing this early (rather than waiting until you have run out of space) and during a UCAT timed instruction section to avoid wasting time.
+You will be given a laminated notebook and marker pen to make notes during UCAT.
+You should check that you have been given one and that the marker pen is working before starting UCAT.
+If you need a replacement marker pen during UCAT, raise your hand and the invigilator will bring one.
+It is worth doing this early (rather than waiting until you have run out of space) and during a UCAT timed instruction section to avoid wasting time.
 Remember, every second is precious in UCAT!

 UCAT test environment

 During UCAT, there will be other people taking tests in the same room as you.
 As these tests start and finish at different times, there may be some disturbance as other test takers arrive and leave the room.
-You can request earplugs (or some UCAT testing centres will allow you to bring your own) to minimise disturbance.
-We recommend that you do this to maximise your focus and concentration during UCAT.
+You can request earplugs at the test centre, or alternatively bring your own disposable earplugs in unopened packaging.
+It is worth doing this to maximise your focus and concentration during UCAT.

 Breaks during UCAT

-Once the UCAT has started, it cannot be paused for you to take a break.
-If you need to take a break (for example, to go to the bathroom) then you should raise your hand and the invigilator will assist you in leaving the UCAT testing room.
-Note that we strongly advise that you go to the bathroom before the test commences, as going to the bathroom during UCAT can be a very time consuming process.
+Once UCAT has started, it cannot be paused for you to take a break.
+If you need to take a break (for example, to go to the bathroom) then you should raise your hand and the invigilator will assist you.
+Where possible, taking breaks between subtests is a good way to minimise the impact on your test time.
+It is also strongly advisable to go to the bathroom before the test commences, as taking a break during UCAT can be a very time-consuming process.

 Problems during UCAT

-If you experience any problems with the UCAT, such as hardware or software issues, noise disturbance, illness or other distractions which affect your ability to take the UCAT, you must notify the invigilator immediately by raising your hand.
-If you do not do this then Pearson VUE cannot guarantee that the issue will be investigated after UCAT testing.
+If you experience any problems during UCAT, such as hardware or software issues, noise disturbance, illness, or other distractions which affect your ability to take the test, you must notify the invigilator immediately by raising your hand.
+If you do not raise the issue at the time, it cannot be investigated after your test sitting.

 We wish you the best of luck for UCAT test day!